blackskygg/RollingLydia/README.md

 The speed can be adjusted according to your need, and the unit is Hz(the number of names displayed within 1s).

-And you can also choose to roll the name only, without rolling the problem, this is useful when asking a question that's not in a problem list.
+And you can also choose to roll the name only, which is useful when asking a question that's not in the problem list.

 ##2. the Name List Tab
 It looks like this.